What is Food and Beverage Service

 Different Types of Food and Beverage Services

-Food and beverage services can broadly be classified into three main groups:
+Food and beverage services can be classified into the following groups:

 - Waiter Service